 The Metro Wire has a diverse readership and works to ensure fair and equal coverage insofar as we are able.

 While our publication specializes in hard news about local government, crime, business, and investigative reporting, we rely on news tips and submissions from the community to supplement our coverage.
 Because of this, we encourage all groups and organizations to send us press releases or media alerts for news and events that occur inside Portage County.
+You do not need to send us a formal press release for any news tip.

 If we decide to publish your submission, please note it will be copyedited for spelling, grammar, and style.
 But our staff is small so we suggest you read through our guidelines prior to submission: